 - The organic cotton crop must be grown according to established standards and does not use harmful chemicals like synthetic fertilizers, pesticides or GM organisms.
 5.1 Organic cotton therefore doesn’t poison land, water sources and air.
 The organic cotton farm workers do not suffer from health problems caused by chemicals used in standard cotton production.

-- Organic cotton certainly minimised the environmental damage however it doesn’t solve the vast energy and water required by the crop, and the time it takes to replenish the harvests.
+- Organic cotton certainly minimises the environmental damage, however it doesn’t solve the vast energy and water required by the crop, and the time it takes to replenish the harvests.

 - Without a polyester base/mesh weave found in most cotton nappies, organic cotton nappies tends to wear quicker and aren’t as long lasting.
 This means the product is more likely to need replacing quicker than a standard cotton version.
-The only 100% organic cotton nappy range we have found that doesn’t have the polyester base/mesh weave are organic cotton nappies made by Motherease.
-These would be the Organic Sandys, Organic MEOS, Organic Unos, Organic Duos.
+Our experience shows that organic cotton tends to wear particularly quickly in hard water areas.

 Is Organic Cotton biodegradable?
 Yes, it is a completely natural crop grown in fields and is completely biodegradable in the correct circumstances.
 It can also be recycled.

 Examples of organic cotton nappies are found below:

 Bamboo nappies launched back in 2005.
 They were immediately very popular, as bamboo is more absorbent than cotton and at first glance appears to be far eco-friendlier crop in comparison to cotton.
 However, as time has gone on there have been increasing questions into the environmental impact of bamboo fabric production.
 The labelling of products has changed from Bamboo to Bamboo Viscose or Bamboo Rayon as these are an accurate description to what the fabric actually is.
 Bamboo is no longer considered a natural nappy fabric but a semi-synthetic fabric.